webpatser/laravel-sanitize/readme.md

 ## Usage

-    Sanitize::string('Søme S†ring');
+    Sanitize::string('Sanitize me please!'); // sanitize-me-please

 ## Notes

-It wraps functionality from the midgard/midgardmvc-helper-urlize package to better fit the Laravel 4 grand scheme of things.
+It uses the PHP Normalizer class and does some extra magic, and wraps it in the Laravel 4 grand scheme of things.